andrewj54-cmd/andrewj54-cmd.github.io/_posts/2025-11-03-predicting-customer-loyalty.md

 <br>
 ##### Calculate R-Squared

 R-Squared is a metric that shows the percentage of variance in our output variable *y* that is being explained by our input variable(s) *x*.
 It is a value that ranges between 0 and 1, with a higher value showing a higher level of explained variance.
-Another way of explaining this would be to say that, if we had an r-squared score of 0.8 it would suggest that 80% of the variation of our output variable is being explained by our input variables - and something else, or some other variables must account for the other 20%
+Another way of explaining this would be to say that if we had an r-squared score of 0.8 it would suggest that 80% of the variation of our output variable is being explained by our input variables - and something else, or some other variables must account for the other 20%

 To calculate r-squared, we use the following code where we pass in our *predicted* outputs for the test set (y_pred), as well as the *actual* outputs for the test set (y_test)